 A single atom is tiny, so to make anything interesting, we need to join atoms together.
-Chemists call this "making bonds between atoms".
-There are three ways of making bonds that you need to know; this activity will help you to learn about the first of them, which is called ionic bonding.
+Chemists call this making bonds between atoms.
+There are three ways of making bonds that you need to know and this activity will help you to learn about the first of them, which is called ionic bonding.

-The first thing to remember is that all atoms are more stable if they have a stable outermost electron shell.
+The first thing to remember is that all atoms are more stable if they have a full outermost electron shell.
 Noble gases have this already, but most elements need to gain or lose electrons to become stable.
-Elements which need to lose electrons are called metals, and elements which need to gain electrons are called non-metals.
+Elements that need to lose electrons are called metals, and elements that need to gain electrons are called non-metals.

 Sodium is atomic number 11, so its electron structure is 2.8.1; chlorine is atomic number 17, so its electron structure is 2.8.7.
-We use different symbols for the electrons around each atom; I've used dots around the sodium and crosses around the chlorine.
+We use different symbols for the electrons around each atom - in this case, dots around the sodium and crosses around the chlorine.
 It doesn't matter where you use dots and where you use crosses, but they need to be distinct.

 In this picture, each dot or cross represents a single electron.
-Sodium has one electron too many, and chlorine has one electron too few.
+Sodium has one electron too many, and chlorine has one electron too few to have a full outermost electron shell.
 Moving one electron from the sodium atom to the chlorine atom turns both atoms into stable ions.
 The sodium has +1 charge (it's lost one negatively charged electron), and the chlorine has -1 charge (it's gained one negatively charged electron).
-The chlorine atom gets a new name; we call it a chloride ion.
+The chlorine atom gets a new name - we call it a chloride ion.
 The electron which moved from the sodium to the chlorine is drawn as a dot, to show where it came from.

 The dot and cross diagram works a bit differently for different compounds.
 To see this, let's think about magnesium and chlorine reacting to make magnesium chloride.

 Step 1: Draw the electron structure for the two elements you are reacting.